 Housebreaking Adult Dogs and Puppies

-The prevailing reason for dogs ending up abandoned or at shelters is the housebreaking issue.
-The dog who soils his owners home or his own crate coupled with the owner’s assumption that the dog is a vengeful beast who is doing so out of spite is the principal reason millions of dogs die each year in shelters across the nation.
-Shameful because it is so easy to fix, and what little effort needs to go into the training can be reduced to the simple fact that it is usually the owner who is unwilling, unable or unavailable to make that simple effort.
+The prevailing reason for dogs ending up abandoned to shelters is the housebreaking issue.
+The dog who soils his owners home or his crate, is the principal reason millions of dogs die each year in shelters across the nation.
+Shameful because it is so easy to fix, and what little effort needs to go into the training can be reduced to the simple fact that it is the owner who is unable or unwilling to make that effort.
 All it takes is a bit of timing, control, supervision and rain gear.
-A good bit of my private practice is housebreaking issues, both for the very young, new puppy and the adult dog with established housebreaking issues.
+A good bit of my private practice is housebreaking issues, both for the new puppy and adult dogs with established housebreaking issues.
 These simple tips on housebreaking dogs and puppies are easily instituted with a minimal amount of effort and forethought.

 1. When you cannot SUPERVISE your dog, you must CONFINE him

 This concept transcends all others in housebreaking adult dogs and puppies successfully .
 In order for you to understand the principals of good housebreaking techniques, you must be able to recognize the signals your dog may offer when he is about to relieve himself.
 This can be accomplished by constant supervision on-leash while in the home and in your presence; and when you are not available to supervise him directly; by confining him to a crate (sized correctly to allow him comfort in the smallest amount of room possible).
 In your absence, the dog must be confined here to teach him not only to signal when he has to relieve himself, but to control his bowels sufficiently until an opportunity to relieve himself is offered.